-Budgetary control is exercised at the school, department, and system-wide levels with the adoption of the budget, and at the line-item level through accounting control.
+Budgetary control is exercised at the school, department, and system-wide levels with the adoption of the budget, and at the line-item level through accounting controls.
 The monitoring of expenditures and revenues is a crucial component of the management of the budget.
 In the event of an unexpected decline in revenue, certain non-essential expenses would be the first to be identified and frozen to ensure a balanced budget at year-end.

 Because a budget is only a plan, transfers between line items during the year are permitted.
-All budget transfers follow an established fund-transfer policy and approval process.
+All budget transfers follow an established fund transfer policy and approval process.
 All transfers requiring Board approval will be reported at the monthly Board meeting.
 The following are a few of the guidelines for making transfers:

 - Funds may be transferred within a fund, between units, accounts, programs, or, in certain circumstances, grants.
-Transfers over \$1,000 must be recommended by the Office of Management and Budget, reported to, and approved by the Board. - No transfer may be made between any of the statutory funds supported by property taxes. - Transfers shall not exceed 10 percent of the fund during the first half of the fiscal year, and no appropriation shall be reduced below an amount sufficient to cover all obligations that will be incurred against the appropriation, consistent with statute (105 ILCS 5/34-50).
+OBGM recommends and reports transfers over \$1,000 to the Board for approval. - No transfer may be made between any of the statutory funds supported by property taxes. - Transfers shall not exceed 10 percent of the fund during the first half of the fiscal year, and no appropriation shall be reduced below an amount sufficient to cover all obligations that will be incurred against the appropriation, consistent with statute (105 ILCS 5/34-50).